-Over 18 months on from the UK European Union membership referendum, the UK’s annual rate of growth in Q4 at 1.5 per cent has fallen down the economic league table to the very bottom of the other G7 (Canada, France, Germany, Italy, Japan, the United Kingdom and the United States) countries.
+Nearly two years on from the UK European Union membership referendum, the UK’s latest annual rate of growth at 1.2 per cent has fallen down the economic league table to the very bottom of the other G7 (Canada, France, Germany, Italy, Japan, the United Kingdom and the United States) countries.
 How has the Brexit referendum outcome impacted the UK’s economy?

-After December’s revisions to the UK’s national accounts, real exports of goods and services have expanded more quickly in the UK over the past two years than in other countries.
-However, the support for exporters was not enough to prop up overall economic growth, with other expenditure components – notably consumption and investment – having suffered due to the falling sterling.
+Real exports of goods and services have expanded more quickly in the UK over the past two years than in many other countries thanks to past declines in sterling and strong global growth.
+However, this has not been enough to prop up overall economic growth, with other expenditure components – notably consumption and investment – having suffered due to a combination of the weaker currency and uncertainty respectively.
 Despite a more optimistic outlook for 2018, economists’ forecasts for consumer spending growth remain muted at just over one per cent.

 What is the longer-term outlook?

-Since the referendum vote, the annual rate of business investment growth has been around 2.2 per cent (quarterly average since Q3 2016) – slightly stronger than the average rate in the decade run-up to the credit crisis.
+Since the referendum vote, the annual rate of business investment growth has been around 2¼ per cent – slightly stronger than the average rate in the decade run-up to the credit crisis.
 However, when you compare the UK’s growth figures with those of its peers in the G7, the UK appears to be lagging.

-Investment growth is likely to slow further as the Brexit deadlines (March 2019 for de jure Brexit and December 2020 for de facto Brexit, based on the assumed timeline) approach.
+Investment growth could well slow as the Brexit deadlines (March 2019 for de jure Brexit and December 2020 for de facto Brexit, based on the assumed timeline) approach.
 The greater the uncertainties associated with the Brexit process, the greater the likelihood of a sharper slowdown in investment spending.

-Our forecasts for economic growth at 1.5 per cent for both 2018 and 2019 are likely materially lower than they would have been without Brexit.
+Our forecasts for economic growth averaging 1.5 per cent across 2018 and 2019 are likely materially lower than they would have been without Brexit.

 Implications for inflation and the Bank Rate:

 Weak productivity growth and the closure of the output gap should eventually put upward pressure on domestically generated inflation.
-As a result, we expect the Bank of England to respond by raising rates four times over the next two years – by 25 basis points each May and November – to take the Bank Rate to one per cent by end-2018 and 1.50 per cent by end-2019.
+As a result, we expect the Bank of England to respond by raising rates four times over the next two years – by 25 basis points each August and February – to take Bank Rate to ¾ per cent by end-2018 and 1¼ per cent by end-2019.

 For more information on the implications of Brexit on the UK economy, read the full report on the Global Research Portal.